 As anyone who is familiar with Chelsea Handler knows, the late-night talk show host finds joy and comfort in uncomfortable situations.
 It’s why she loves traveling and why Mumbai ranks as one of her all-time favorite cities.
 Earlier this year, Handler and her Chelsea film crew descended on the buzzing metropolis for three weeks to shop for hand-embroidered saris and kurtas, dance with Bollywood performers, bowl with cricketers, and soak up the ubiquitous scent of fresh biryani.
-The India-centric episode, which airs this summer on Netflix, celebrates the places she can’t forget.
+The India-centric episode, which aired August 11th on Netflix, celebrates the places she can’t forget.

 She explored Mumbai's classic side...